-Clear bottle of water - Any bottle must be transparent (see through so no dark colours) and without labels or markings, including logos.
+- Clear bottle of water bottles must be transparent (see through so no dark colours) and without labels, markings, logos or volume marks.
 Make sure you leave yourself plenty of time to top up your bottle before your exam.
-Cans, cartons or food are not permitted in the exam.

-Correct uniform - The school uniform rules apply throughout the exams, you must wear correct uniform at all times - including ID badge for Sixth Form.
+Cans, cartons or food are not permitted in the exam. - Correct uniform The school uniform rules apply throughout the exams, you must wear correct uniform at all times including ID badge for Sixth Form.